Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Gloomhaven is one of those board games where you’ll have to play as a team and work towards a specific objective.
 If you’re already fed up with these highly competitive games that everyone else is used to, then this could be a nice breath of fresh air for you and your friends.
 The board game takes the form of a dungeon crawl, where you get immersed into a different world and get on a quest to discover the many hidden secrets it’s got in store and the many different scenarios that can play out.
 Sounds interesting?
 Good.
 Get to the end of this Gloomhaven review, and by then, you’ll have known enough to establish whether it belongs on your list of the best board games to play.

 There aren’t that many board games that you can adequately compare Gloomhaven to.
 The game requires a team effort to win, and every time you sit down for a round, you’re bound to encounter a new adventure thanks to the game’s 50+ scenarios.
+This game is unlike the Hasbro A58226079 Clue Game that is quick and easy to play.

 Unlike Catan The Board Game, Gloomhaven is actually a legacy game because of the many different levels and scenarios that it has to explore.
 The game can be played collaboratively between 2-4 players, and they will first have to choose between 6 characters (classes), with another 11 only being unlocked when certain levels of the game are achieved.
 Each character gets a retirement card, which shows what they need to accomplish before they are retired and another new character is chosen.
 Gameplay is mainly guided by a book that the board game comes with, and also the larger the group that’s playing the game at one time, the higher the difficulty level of the game.